sameesin/cisco-csftd-on-aws/content/30_Setup_Network_Resources/2_Deployment.md

    - provide the name of the key created in previous section
    - Rest of the variables have been provided with a value already, however if you wish you can modify those values

-And then run the following set of commands.
+And then run the following set of commands inside the Development folder.

 2. **<ins>terraform init</ins>**